When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Prop betting is the one areas of sports betting where you can find the juiciest price discrepancies in your line shopping and at the highest frequency.

 There are a few reasons why this happens.
 First of all, as prop bets continue to grow in popularity, oddsmakers are doing their best to meet the demand of the public and have been giving more prop bets for more events each and every year.

 By doing so they are effectively stretching themselves thinner and thinner making it harder on themselves to create accurate lines.

-Since some of these sites are stretching themselves thin in prop bet line making, and since sportsbooks don’t want to lose potential customers to other sites who offer more props, a lot books will simply rely on copying their competitors.
+Since some of these sites are stretching themselves thin in prop bet line making, and since sportsbooks don’t want to lose potential customers to other sites who offer more props, a lot of books will simply rely on copying their competitors.
 With copying line movements they open themselves up to lapses in time where punters can get extra value before the sites realize anything has changed.